 Why don’t you approach your local faith-based organizations and offer to hold fitness classes once a week?

-Again, this a great opportunity to work with a variety of people of varying ages and improve your interpersonal skills as well as helping them with various exercises.
+Again, this a great opportunity to work with people of varying ages, improve your interpersonal skills, and help them with various exercises.

 Remember to keep things simple, particularly if working with senior citizens.